The Danger of Extreme Heat

-People with disabilities are also especially vulnerable to extreme heat events for a number of reasons.
-Assorted disabilities often make it difficult to regulate body temperature.
-For example, people with high-level spinal cord injuries have a lower ability to sweat when their bodies get warm, so they overheat easily.
+People with disabilities are especially vulnerable to extreme heat events for many reasons.
+Assorted disabilities often make it difficult to regulate body temperature: for example, people with high-level spinal cord injuries have a lower ability to sweat to cool their body temperature; meanwhile, individuals with chronic health conditions may have difficulty with any physiological stress, which certainly includes extreme heat.
 Other social factors also make an impact.
-Because of disproportionate poverty, people with disabilities on average live in lower quality housing, which is less likely to have air-conditioning.
-Some cooling shelters may not be easy to get to for people relying on public transit or who are isolated at home–and those cooling shelters may not have necessary medical or other disability supports, as well.
+People with disabilities experience disproportionate poverty levels and live in lower-quality housing on average, compared to those without disabilities.
+This often means they have less access to air-conditioning at home, or may have less money to pay air-conditioning bills if they do have A/C. Some cooling shelters may not be easy to get to for people relying on public transit or who are isolated at home – and those cooling shelters may be inaccessible and/or not have necessary medical or other disability supports as well.
+The combination of physical and social factors means that people with disabilities are, on average, more vulnerable to heat stress, heat exhaustion or death during extreme heat events.

-For an in-depth overview of how climate change will lead to more heat waves and extreme heat events and what they mean for people with disabilities, please view the New Earth Disability Heat Waves blog in PDF form: Heat Waves (2 parts) (PDF)
+For a more in-depth overview of how climate change will lead to more heat waves and extreme heat events, and what that means for people with disabilities, please visit the PDF archives of the New Earth Disability blog’s two-part Heat Wave series!

 - Centers for Disease Control: Climate Change and Extreme Heat Events